stratasite/dwh/README.md

 # DWH - Data Warehouse Adapter Library

 A light weight library to connect, introspect, and query popular databases over a unified interface.
-This gem is intended to be used for analtyical workloads primarily.
+This gem is intended for analtyical workloads.
 The library also provides database specific translations for common functions like `date_trunc`, `date_add` etc.  The function tranlation is not comprehensive.
-DWH provides good coverage for data handling, and some array handling as well.
+But, it does provides good coverage for date handling, and some array handling as well.

+> [!NOTE]
-*This is not an ORM* nor will it cast types to ruby unless the underlying client does it out of the box.
+> **This is not an ORM** nor will it cast types to ruby unless the underlying client does it out of the box.
 The goal here is to create an Architecture where new databases can be onboarded quickly.

 ## Why do we need another database abstraction layer?